 Figure 9 displays the results of the bunching estimator for the three different notches after 2011.
-The red line displays the observed distribution of R&D intensity $h_1(\cdot)$, the vertical dashed lines display the data-driven choices of the omitted region, and the blue line displays the estimated counterfactual density $h_0(\cdot)$.
-Each of these graphs also reports the implied values of ΔD^ , the fraction of firms that are constrained at the notch point, and the p-value of the test that the missing mass and the excess mass are of the same magnitude.14
+The red line displays the observed distribution of R&D intensity $h_1(\cdot)$ , the vertical dashed lines display the data-driven choices of the omitted region, and the blue line displays the estimated counterfactual density $h_0(\cdot)$ .
+Each of these graphs also reports the implied values of $\Delta D^$ , the fraction of firms that are constrained at the notch point, and the p-value of the test that the missing mass and the excess mass are of the same magnitude.

 Panel (a) shows an increase in R&D intensity of 58% as a fraction of the notch.
 This estimate corresponds to the response of "complier" firms that are not otherwise constrained in their ability to respond to the incentives of the InnoCom program.
 The specification test shows that using the missing mass or the excess mass results in statistically indistinguishable estimates.
 We also find that 58% of the firms are not able to respond to the incentive.
 As these are small firms, many firms may be constrained in their ability to increase investment to a significant degree, to develop a new product, or to increase the fraction of their workforce with college degrees.
-In addition, a higher failure rate among small firms implies that a long process of certification may never pay off in lower taxes.
+In

-13Note that a common practical problem in the literature is the higher frequency in the reporting of "round numbers."
+&lt;sup>12Note that a common practical problem in the literature is the higher frequency in the reporting of "round numbers."
 As Figures 2 and 3 in Section 3 demonstrate, our data does not display "round-number" problems that are often present in other applications.

-14In order to calculate the fraction of firms that is constrained, we use the average of the net profitability ratio in our data of 7%.
+&lt;sup>13In order to calculate the fraction of firms that is constrained, we use the average of the net profitability ratio in our data of 7%.
 This implies that firms in the range $(\alpha - .07 \times (t^L - t^H), \alpha)$ are not able to respond to the incentives of the InnoCom program.
-Table A4 presents alternative estimates that assume $\theta = 5$, which implies a net profitability ratio of 20%.
+Table A4 presents alternative estimates that assume $\theta = 5$ , which implies a net profitability ratio of 20%.